 Germination and Seedling Care

 The germination and seedling stage are two critical moments in cannabis cultivation, which is why in this part of the guide we explain it to you in depth because it is essential to have knowledge of this.
-Care both in germination and in the seeding phase is essential to ensure an optimal cultivation process and thus obtain great results.
+Care in both the germination phase and seedling phase is essential to ensure an optimal cultivation process to obtain great results.

 Germinating Cannabis Seeds